 If the bad odor is connected to toilets overflowing, open pipes with sewage gas, spoiled food or bacteria-producing agents, employers may have trouble keeping their hair from standing up on end because this could prove to be a very costly matter.
 They are urged to fix things quickly because it is that point when health and safety laws and potential legal interaction are likely to infringe on a company’s production and profits.

-8 Odors That Every Business Owner Or HOA Building Manager Should Be Aware Of
+8 Odors That Every Business Owner Should Be Aware Of

 There odors and then there are odors.
 The following list presents the worst of the worst when it comes to smelly, off-putting and potentially dangerous smells.
 Rest assured, every business owner working within a commercial setting should be aware of the following, for the sake of their health, their employee’s, their customer’s and above all their business’.

 This complex mixture of toxic and non-toxic gasses can contain hydrogen sulfide, ammonia, carbon dioxide, nitrogen, methane, and hydrogen sulfide, the last two of which are highly flammable and potentially explosive substances.
 These gasses, which are produced and collected in sewage systems by the decomposition of organic household or industrial wastes, are also of concern due to their odor and health effects.